fedproject/go_img_recognition/README.md

 docker run imgrecognition https://i.pinimg.com/736x/12/5c/e0/125ce0baff3271761ca61843eccf7985.jpg
 ```

 Mouse?? no!
-But it's possible to train our models from Go in TensorFlow, and I will definitely do a video about it.
+But it's possible to train our models from Go in TensorFlow, and I will definitely do a video about it.# go_img_recognition